vuw-research-computing/raapoi-docs/docs/support.md

 Visit the [Rāpoi Slack Channel](https://uwrc.slack.com) for help, software requests or to communicate with others in the Rāpoi community.

 Need an account on Rāpoi or access to the Slack channel?
+Log a request on the [Service Desk Portal](https://service.victoria.ac.nz/asm/Core.aspx?Lite&Form=Request&MODE=NEW&TEMPLATE_REF=331026)

-Contact the Rāpoi Admins:
+or Contact the Rāpoi Admins:

 ## Rāpoi Admins